 Addresses safe family-centered nursing care to children.
 This course fosters the ability to adapt care to a child's developmental level and focuses on promoting health, as well as providing atraumatic care from infancy through adolescence.
 Health education is stressed throughout the course.
-This course is designed to further develop the concepts of accountability, advocacy, caring, cellular regulation, clinical decision making, collaboration, communication, culture, development, diversity, elimination, ethics, evidence-based practice, family, grief and loss, fluid and electrolyte balance, health care systems, health policy, health/wellness/illness, illness, infection, inflammation, metabolism, oxygenation, perfusion, professional behaviors, quality improvement, reproduction, safety, spirituality, teaching and learning, therapeutic communication, time management/organization, tissue integrity, and violence.
+This course is designed to further develop the concepts of accountability, acid-base compensation, advocacy, caring, cellular regulation, clinical decision making, collaboration, communication, culture, development, diversity, elimination, ethics, evidencebased practice, family, grief and loss, fluid and electrolyte balance, health care systems, health policy, health/wellness/illness, infection, inflammation, metabolism, oxygenation, perfusion, professional behaviors, quality improvement, safety, spirituality, teaching and learning, time management/organization, tissue integrity, and violence.
 A course fee is required.
 Enrollment is restricted to students in the Nursing AS program.
-Prerequisite: NURS 151; BIOL 221; and PSYC 209 with grades of C or higher.
-Co-requisite: NURS 242 and 244.
+Prerequisite: Students are to follow a cohort and take courses that follow a sequence defined by the Nursing Program.

-NURS 244 - Advanced Behavioral Health 2.5:1.5:3 Concepts for Nursing Practice
+NURS 244 - Advanced Behavioral Health2.5:1.5:3Concepts for Nursing Practice

 Addresses the safe nursing care of patients, families, and groups with complex behavioral health needs.
-This course is designed to develop the concepts of accountability, advocacy, behaviors, caring, clinical decision making, cognition, collaboration, communication, culture, diversity, ethics, evidence-based practice, family, grief and loss, health care systems, health policy, health/wellness/illness, illness, mood and affect, professional behaviors, quality improvement, safety, self, spirituality, stress and coping, teaching and learning, therapeutic communication, time management/organization, and violence.
+This course is designed to develop the concepts of accountability, advocacy, behaviors, clinical decision making, cognition, collaboration, communication, culture, diversity, ethics, evidence-based practice, family, grief and loss, health care systems, health policy, health/wellness/illness, legal issues, mood and affect, professional behaviors, quality improvement, safety, self, spirituality, stress and coping, teaching and learning, time management/organization, and violence.
 In addition, this course presents the concepts related to behavioral health, societal implications involved in care, and the role of the professional nurse in various treatment settings.
 A course fee is required.
 Enrollment is restricted to students in the Nursing AS program.
-Prerequisite: NURS 151; BIOL 221; and PSYC 101 with grades of C or higher.
-Co-requisite: NURS 242 and 243.
+Prerequisite: PSYC 101 with grade of C or higher; Students are to follow a cohort and take courses that follow a sequence defined by the Nursing Program.